 Residents with Disabilities

-Students with disabilities or students with chronic medical, health or psychological conditions, whose illnesses or disabilities may interfere with their ability to evacuate, are encouraged to alert Disability Services.
-They will alert Columbia’s offices of Public Safety, Fire Safety, Residential Life, Housing, and the local Fire Department of New York (FDNY) that a student needs assistance evacuating.
-Students with disabilities with special evacuation needs are advised to contact the Office of Fire and Life Safety at (212) 854-8518 or by email for individual emergency preparedness and planning consultation.
+Residents with disabilities or residents with chronic medical, health, or psychological conditions, whose illnesses or disabilities may interfere with their ability to evacuate, are encouraged to alert Disability Services.
+They will alert Columbia’s offices of Public Safety, Fire Safety, Residential Life, Housing, and the local Fire Department of New York (FDNY) that a resident needs assistance evacuating.
+Residents with disabilities with special evacuation needs are advised to contact the Office of Fire and Life Safety at (212) 854-8518 or by email for individual emergency preparedness and planning consultation.

 Residents without Disabilities